Brent Estabrook

-Brent Estabrook is an American artist best known for oil paintings of stuffed animals.
+Dr Brent Estabrook is an American artist best known for his colorful and textural oil paintings of stuffed animals.

 Education

-Estabrook completed BFA from the University of Arizona and has a Doctorate of Dental Surgery (DMD) from the University of Louisville.
+Estabrook completed BSA from the University of Arizona and has a Doctorate of Dental Surgery (DMD) from the University of Louisville.

 Career

 He creates large-scale oil paintings of stuffed animals, using a technique for mixing and applying paint that is influenced by his doctorate.
 He builds up a rich impasto that mimics the fibres of velvety fabric, velvet, and fleece with each thick, deeply coloured brushstroke and then he combines the unrestrained delight and curiosity typical of children's play with his painting approach.